BBC News (British TV channel): Countdown sequence

 An international version of the countdown was launched on BBC World News on 5 September 2005 featuring more international content and similar music.
 Various changes have been made to the music and visuals since then, with presentation following the style of BBC News.
 The visuals in the sequence were updated on 10 May 2010.
 In June 2011, further imagery was added relating to recent events, including the conflict in Libya and views of outside 10 Downing Street.
 In January 2013, as part of the relocation of BBC News to Broadcasting House in Central London, BBC World News received a new countdown in the same style as the BBC News Channel's updated countdown, with some minor differences.

 In April 2021, a new "sombre" version of the countdown was played, with no "data streams" and slower shots of places within the UK, or in the case of the international version, timelapse shots across the world.
 Both were introduced to run up to programmes immediately following the death of Prince Philip, Duke of Edinburgh, and were used again following the death of Queen Elizabeth II in 2022.

+To coincide with the integration of BBC World News into BBC News, the countdown sequence was slightly refreshed in April 2023 to follow the new "Chameleon" branding scheme used by BBC television since October 2021, with the countdown now centred between the BBC and "News" wordmarks at the top- and bottom-centre of the screen respectively.